BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Designer.md

 ### 3. An preliminary *information model* for project inception:

+### Information Modeling Tool(s)

+### Information Modeling Platform

+### Information Modeling Environment

-A key characteristic of this model is that it's *parametric*.
-It can capture, manage, and show relationships between the various parts, components, and subsystems that comprise alternative solutions to meet or exceed owner requirements.
+A key characteristic of an information model is that it's *parametric*.
+More than just a represent three demensional geometry, it can capture, manage, and show relationships between the various parts, components, and subsystems that comprise alternative solutions to meet or exceed owner requirements.
 This requires that design team leadership make recommendations to the owner about the aspects of their requirements that will benefit most from parametric modelling and collaborative developmet by cross-functional teams of key designers, [constructors](https://github.com/BEICOOP/BEICPBLChallenge/blob/master/Phase3/Stakeholders_Roles/ConstructionManager.md), and even product suppliers essential to evolving and refining the model to meet owner requirements.
 Evolving and refining the design as a paramentric model enables cross a functional team to discover and finds solve problems in a virtual environment.
 Solving problems in the virtual environment with the help of parametric modelling has less cost and schedule impacts on the delivery of a solution that meets owner requirements than finding and solving the same problems later during the actual physical construction effort.

 See [Contribute.md](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/Contribute.md) for information about contributing to this project repository.